Our Music Curriculum

 A Celebration of Musical Talent

-In July, we held our first ever summer music event, which we called ‘A celebration of musical talent’ and what a celebration it was!
-The idea behind this event was to provide the children who take advantage of Peripatetic instrumental lessons to be given an opportunity to show off the progress they have made throughout the year.
-We also included in the concert the best children from Miss Berry’s recorder group, Miss Carter’s ukulele band and the Gifted and Talented Choir and any other children who have been identified as having musical talent: last year, we had two young men who played the piano beautifully and a small group who performed ‘the Cup Song’ after being identified during their African Drumming sessions.
+We also have a summer event, which we have called ‘A celebration of musical talent’ and what a celebration it is!
+The idea behind this event is to provide the children who take advantage of Peripatetic instrumental lessons to be given an opportunity to show off the progress they have made throughout the year.
+We also include in the concert the best children from Miss Carter’s ukulele group, the Gifted and Talented Choir and any other children who have been identified as having musical talent: last year, we had two young men who played the piano beautifully and a small group who performed ‘the Cup Song’ after being identified during their African Drumming sessions.

 Choir and Samba Band will run on Monday and Tuesday afternoons respectively from 3.20 – 4.15pm until the Musical Extravaganza performances at Christmas.
 Rehearsals will then finish until the next academic year.

 Gifted and Talented Choir rehearsals will begin after the Easter holidays and will run until the ‘Celebration of Musical Talent’ performance in Summer.
 G&T Choir will rehearse at lunchtimes.

 Street Dance rehearsals will be held on Thursday afternoons until the Musical Extravaganza performances at Christmas.